NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/clear-patches.md

-`Clear-patches` is a primitive that resets all the patches at once.
+`clear-patches` is a primitive that resets all the patches at once.
 It makes the values of the custom patch variables (defined with the `patches-own` primitive) to their default initial values and makes all the patches black.
 You can also use its shorthand version `cp` in your code.